AdobeDocs/journey-optimizer.nl-NL/help/using/rn/e-release-notes.md

 **Beslissingsbeheer**

 * **Ondersteuning van meerdere regels in het besluitvormingsbeheer** - U kunt nu maximaal 10 afkapregels toevoegen voor een bepaald aanbod in Beslissingsbeheer.
-Dit staat u toe om het niveau van controle over de manier te verhogen de aanbiedingen worden verzonden.
-[Meer informatie](../offers/offer-library/add-constraints.md#capping)
+Dit staat u toe om het niveau van controle over de manier te verhogen de aanbiedingen worden verzonden. <!--[Learn more](../offers/offer-library/add-constraints.md#capping)-->

 <!--* **Audits** - The **Change log** tab allowing you to see all the changes that have been made to an offer or a decision has been removed.
 Changes related to offers and decisions can now be seen in the **Audits** menu. -->